Online Flexible Busy Time Scheduling on Heterogeneous Machines: Introduction

 \subsection{Our results}

+Our main result is the following theorem. \begin{theorem} There is an $8(2p-1)/p$-competitive algorithm for online uniform-length busy time scheduling on heterogeneous machines with running time $O(n \log n)$, for $n$ the total number of jobs and $p$ the processing length of any job. \end{theorem} Observe that the competitive ratio is at most 16 for any $p.$ Due to space restrictions, we present the proof of Theorem \ref{thm: main} for the case where $p=1$ in the main body of the paper, and the complete extension to uniform length jobs can be found in Appendix \ref{sec: lbp+proof}.
+Overall, the setting of unit jobs captures the essence of the algorithm and proof strategy for general uniform-length jobs, but with a cleaner presentation.

 Several straight-forward procedures give $O(1)$-competitive algorithms when jobs have \emph{agreeable} deadlines, which is when if job $j$ arrives before job $j'$, then the deadline of job $j'$ cannot be before that of $j$.
-See Theorem \ref{thm: agreeable} below.

-The technical difficulty is in scheduling jobs that have non-agreeable deadlines.
-To be constant-factor competitive, our algorithm carefully tracks the types of machines that have already been used.
-We discuss many of the reasonable, well-studied online heuristics one might try to use for this problem and give examples that prove these heuristics have unbounded competitive ratio in Appendix \ref{sec: app-algs}.

-Our main result is the following theorem. \begin{thm} There is an 8-competitive algorithm for online unit-length busy time scheduling on heterogeneous machines with run-time $O(n \log n)$, for $n$ the total number of jobs. \end{thm}

-Then for agreeable deadlines, we can improve our competitive ratio to 2 by using a much simpler algorithm.
+For unit-length jobs with agreeable deadlines, we can improve our competitive ratio from 8 to 2 by using a much simpler algorithm.
+Note that this result does not extend to the uniform-length setting

-\begin{thm} If jobs have agreeable deadlines, then there is a 2-competitive algorithm for online unit-length busy time scheduling on heterogeneous machines with run-time $O( n K + n \log n)$, for $n$ the total number of jobs and $K$ the number of distinct machine types. \end{thm}
+\begin{theorem} If jobs have agreeable deadlines, then there is a 2-competitive algorithm for online unit-length busy time scheduling on heterogeneous machines with running time $O( n K + n \log n)$, for $n$ the total number of jobs and $K$ the number of distinct machine types. \end{theorem}

-We complement our algorithmic results by proving a lower bound on the competitive ratio.
+The above result is complemented by a matching lower bound on the competitive ratio.

-\begin{thm} The competitive ratio of any deterministic online algorithm for online unit-length busy time scheduling on heterogeneous machines is at least 2. \end{thm} Moreover, Theorem \ref{thm: lb} shows that the algorithm proving Theorem \ref{thm: agreeable} is tight in its competitive ratio, as our construction proving the lower bound is an agreeable instance.
+\begin{theorem} The competitive ratio of any deterministic online algorithm for online unit-length busy time scheduling on heterogeneous machines is at least 2. \end{theorem} Moreover, Theorem \ref{thm: lb} shows that the algorithm proving Theorem \ref{thm: agreeable} is tight in its competitive ratio, as our construction proving the lower bound is an agreeable instance.